 - The LRZ publishes and stores your project data and description electronically.
 On explicit request this requirement may be waived.

 In order to access the LRZ AI Systems, make sure you are connected to the Munich Scientific Network (MWN), then use SSH to contact login.ai.lrz.de.
 Provide your LRZ Linux Cluster credentials to log in.

 For example, a user with an LRZ Linux Cluster account xyyyyzz and a workstation connected to the Munich Scientific Network (MWN), can perform the login using the OpenSSH command line tools as follows:

-Alternatively, a web-based frontend is accessible from within the Munich Scientific Network (MWN) at https://datalab3.srv.lrz.de and the same credentials can be used for login.
+Alternatively, a web-based frontend is accessible from within the Munich Scientific Network (MWN) at https://login.ai.lrz.de as well.
+The same credentials can be used for login.
 For futher details see Interactive Web Servers on the LRZ AI Systems.